1. Before you begin

 What you'll learn

-- How to create an AVD and run an app on the Android Emulator
+- How to connect and run an app in Android Studio on a physical Android device.

 What you'll need